texastribune/dot/README.md

 We use Sequelize to handle migrations.
 Note that, if you're running these locally, you'll want to do an `npm run build` first.
 This ensures that the migration files are compiled from TypeScript to plain JavaScript.

-### Schema migrations

 Schema-migration scripts are located in `server/migrations/`.
 To run schema migrations up to a certain point, do `npx sequelize-cli db:migrate --to <name-of-migration>.js`.
 Or, to run them all, simply do `npx sequelize-cli db:migrate`.

-### Data migrations

-Data-migration scripts, called "seeders" in the Sequelize world, are located in `server/seeders/`.
-To run a script, do `npx sequelize-cli db:seed --seed <name-of-seed>.js`.

 ## Releases